 The occasional avian- or swine-flu outbreak notwithstanding, health conditions in the region are good.
-Travellers have a low risk of contracting infectious diseases compared to much of Asia.
+Travellers have a low risk of contracting infectious diseases compared with much of Asia.
 The health system is generally excellent.
-However, observe good personal and food hygiene and take antimosquito measures to prevent infectious diseases such as dengue fever.
+The mosquitoes that carry dengue fever are present in Hong Kong, so it's worth taking antimosquito measures (and to prevent bites in general; especially in summer).
 If your health insurance doesn’t cover you for medical expenses abroad, consider supplemental insurance.

 Mosquitoes These are prevalent in Hong Kong.
-You should always use insect repellent during warm and hot weather and if you’re bitten, use hydrocortisone cream to reduce swelling.
+You should always use insect repellent during warm and hot weather, and if you’re bitten and have a bad reaction, consider using antihistamines.

 Centipedes Lamma Island is home to large red centipedes, which have a poisonous bite that causes swelling and discomfort in most cases, but can be more dangerous (and supposedly in very rare cases deadly) for young children.

 Wild Boars & Dogs Wild boars and aggressive dogs are a minor hazard in some of the more remote parts of the New Territories.
 Wild boars are shy and retiring most of the time, but are dangerous when they feel threatened, so give them a wide berth and avoid disturbing thick areas of undergrowth.

 Snakes There are many snakes in Hong Kong, and some are deadly, but you are unlikely to encounter any.
 Still, always take care when bushwalking, particularly on Lamma and Lantau Islands.
 Go straight to a public hospital if bitten; private doctors do not stock antivenene.

 Hong Kong tap water conforms to World Health Organization standards and is considered safe to drink, though many locals prefer bottled for reasons of flavour and prestige.